zhangjiangen11/voronoishatter/README.md

 # VoronoiShatter
 An easy and dynamic way to create Voronoi fracture geometry for your Godot game.

+> [!IMPORTANT]
+> This version of the README applies to v0.2 of VoronoiShatter.
+[Click here if you're still using v0.1.](https://github.com/robertvaradan/voronoishatter/blob/master/README.md?at=e6c83e642438383620870a8d5d3b73c81c24e77d)

 <p align="center">
     <img src="images/teapot_pre_shatter.jpg" width="400" alt="Before example of VoronoiShatter applied to teapot">
     <img src="images/teapot_post_shatter.jpg" width="400" alt="After example of VoronoiShatter applied to teapot">